Chinese navy ship docks in Sri Lanka, stokes worry in India

 “The Yuan Wang 5 is a powerful tracking vessel whose significant aerial reach — reportedly around 750 km — means that several ports in Kerala, Tamil Nadu and Andhra Pradesh could be on China’s radar,” the Indian Express newspaper wrote.

-The keenly watched developments surrounding the vessel underscore the competing interest from regional giants India and China in the small island nation.
+The closely watched developments surrounding the vessel underscore the competing interests of regional giants India and China in the small island nation.
 For more than a decade, Sri Lanka’s strategic location in the Indian Ocean and along one of the busiest shipping routes has seen both countries vie for influence.

 Over the years, Beijing was widely seen as having an upper hand with its free-flowing loans and infrastructure investments.
 But Sri Lanka’s economic collapse proved an opportunity for India to gain greater sway, as New Delhi stepped in with massive financial and material assistance to its neighbor.

 The ship has permission to dock in Hambantota until Aug.
-22, Sri Lanka’s foreign ministry said last weekend.
-It added that China had agreed the ship would keep its identification systems on and would not carry out any research activities while in Sri Lanka waters.
+22, Sri Lanka’s Foreign Ministry said last weekend.
+It added that China had agreed the ship would keep its identification systems on and would not carry out any research activities while in Sri Lankan waters.

 “Given the geopolitical dynamics in the region and Sri Lanka’s heavy vulnerability on the economic front, Sri Lanka is playing with two fires at a diplomatic level,” said international affairs analyst Ranga Kalansooriya.

-The Yuan Wang family of naval vessels serve both the Chinese missile force and the space program, which is run by the People’s Liberation Army, the military wing of the ruling Communist Party.
+The Yuan Wang family of naval vessels serve both the Chinese missile force and its space program, which is run by the People’s Liberation Army, the military wing of the ruling Communist Party.

 Previous official Chinese media reports have described PLA officers serving in command positions aboard the vessels in the Yuan Wang class, which may also have civilians in their crews.